Don’t Put Off Today What You Can Put Off

 (Guest Post by Kathryn Hansen)

-For example, if you have a room in your home that stores many sentimental objects or family heirlooms, you many feel undecided about what to do with everything in that room.
+For example, if you have a room in your home that stores many sentimental objects or family heirlooms, you may feel undecided about what to do with items in that room.

-This indecision can cause a certain amount of stress and not deciding can make you feel guilty, or “beat yourself up”.
-So you may avoid the room and justify that by telling yourself you have other more important issues that need your attention or that you need to do more research on the value of the items and then you will decide.
+This indecision can cause a certain amount of stress and not deciding can make you feel guilty or you may “beat yourself up.”
+You may avoid the room and justify that by telling yourself you have other more important issues that need your attention or that you need to do more research on the value of the items before you decide.

-In my experience, this avoidance of cleaning out that room can take years and after a while you forget about it, until some unsuspecting visitor opens the door and you are standing there with your mouth open, appalled, even at yourself and then the guilt and embarrassment starts all over again.
+In my experience, this avoidance of cleaning out the room can take years.
+After a while you forget about it, until some unsuspecting visitor opens the door and you are standing there with your mouth open, appalled at yourself.
+Then the guilt and embarrassment starts all over again.
 It is a vicious circle and always ends up with you feeling terrible about yourself.

 What can we do to avoid this?

 First, accept that this is normal behavior and you are not alone!
-Here are some tips to avoid procrastination and start feeling good about you again:
+Here are some tips to avoid procrastination and start feeling good about yourself again:

-1. Make a To Do List – I know, I know, I did that before and I lost the list, right?
+1. Make a To Do List.
+I know, I know, I did that before and I lost the list, right?
 But this time make the list and post it where you can see it everyday, like on the refrigerator, with a magnet.
 Put a start date on the list.
-Choose the same time each week, if possible to put some time in to this project.
-You may find that you like how it makes you feel to get this project done and decide to work on it every other day.
-Put the list on your refrigerator so you see it each day.
+Choose the same time each week, if possible, to put some time into this project.
+You may find that you like how it makes you feel to know you got this project started.
+Work on it every day or every other day.

-2. Choose a date-within a week where you have at least ½ to one hour of uninterrupted time to start.
+2. Choose a date.
+During the week when you have at least ½ to one hour of uninterrupted time to work on it.

-3. Start with the Easy to Do List – Make the first few items on the list easy to do, so that you can get them done, see some progress in just a few minutes and feel good about it.
+4. Start with the Easy to Do List.
+Make the first few items on the list easy to do, so that you can get them done, see some progress in just a few minutes and feel good about it.

-5. Choose a reward– for yourself once you have completed that ½ to one hour so that you feel motivated to continue.
-The reward could be a nice coffee or tea or some personal time to read a book.
-Anything, that you enjoy doing that is small.
+6. Choose a reward for yourself once you have completed that ½ to one hour so that you feel motivated to continue.
+The reward could be a nice cup of coffee or tea or some personal time to read a book.
+Anything small that you enjoy doing.

-6. More Rewards – Once you have completed the entire project reward yourself with something bigger.
+7. More Rewards.
+Once you have completed the entire project, reward yourself with something bigger.
 A trip to a movie or bookstore.

-8. Make another list-for the more difficult tasks and reward yourself for getting it done.
+8. Make another list for the more difficult tasks and don’t forget to reward yourself for getting it done.

-If you think you will need help with cleaning out, deciding where everything should go and disposing of items, then make a quick call to Moving Forward Inc and they will assist you with all your Downsizing, De-Cluttering and Disposing needs!
+If you need help with cleaning out, deciding where everything should go and disposing of items, call Moving Forward and they will assist you with all your downsizing, de-Cluttering and disposal needs!